yuyan-z/fil-rouge/README.md

 Parameters:
 n: an integer representing the number of tokens to be added.
 Must be non-negative.
 If provided with a negative value, an error message will be printed, and the number of tokens will not be updated.

+## Interface IArc, class Arc, class ZeroArc, class EmptyArc
-## class Arc, ZeroArc and EmptyArc
+IArc interface provides abstract methods to be implemented in Arc, ZeroArc and EmptyArc classes.
-The Arc class includes weight, direction, place and transition
+The Arc class includes weight, direction, place and transition as attributes.
-attributes.
-But in the ZeroArc and EmptyArc classes, they only have a fixed direction from
-place to transition and have a fixed weight.
+But in the ZeroArc and EmptyArc classes, they only have a fixed direction from place to transition and have a fixed weight.
-+ isFirable() in Arc class:
++ **public int getWeight()**
+Get the weight of the arc.
+For EmptyArc, weight = nTokens of the connected place; for ZeroArc, weight = 0.
+Returns:
+An integer representing the weight of the arc.
++ **public void setWeight(int w)**
+Set the weight of the arc.
+For EmptyArc and ZeroArc, do nothing.
+Parameters:
+w: an integer representing the new weight to be set for the arc.
++ **public String getDirection()**
-return true when the number of tokens in the source place is greater
+Get the direction of the arc.
+For EmptyArc and ZeroArc, direction is p2t.
+Returns:
-than the weight of the arc entering transition.
+A string representing the direction of the arc.
++ **public boolean isFirable()**
+Check if the arc is firable.
-+ isFirable() in ZeroArc class: return true when the number of tokens in the source place is 0.
+For Arc, it's firable when the number of tokens in the source place is equal or greater than the weight of the arc entering transition;
-+ isFirable() in EmptyArc class: return true when the number of tokens in the source place is equal or greater than 1.
+For EmptyArc, it's firable when the number of tokens in the source place is equal or greater than 1.
+For ZeroArc, it's firable when the number of tokens in the source place is 0;
+Returns:
+true if the arc is firable; otherwise, false.

 ## class Transition
 It includes inArcs and outArcs attributes of type List \< IArc \> as well as the fire() method for firing the transition.